mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 The question is, how important is detail level data to your end users?
 A detail level table guarantees that detail data will be available in the dashboard's exported form.
 DIFFERENT WAYS TO USE A DETAIL TABLE
 Some will use a detail table with flyover, using a chart or crosstab displaying aggregates and having the detail table display detail rows of the aggregate moused over "permanent show details filtered by a chart"
+A detail level table is for displaying transactional data with data driven highlights or it can be used as a flyover.
+A detail table can even be hidden behind a chart to provide raw data for export only.
+It can also be placed in a tab behind a chart for a quick drilldown option.
 They can also do a data tip view, to have a detail table appear over a data point aggregate instead of taking up space in the dashboard
 Either option exports easily.
 ALTERNATIVES TO DETAIL LEVEL TABLE